Quasi-convex Hamilton-Jacobi equations posed on junctions: The multi-dimensional case

-This section is devoted to the proof of Theorem~\ref{th:comparison}.
-It is a straightforward extension of the monodimensional case \cite{im} but we provide it for the reader's convenience and for the sake of completeness.
+We now prove the comparison principle for \eqref{eq:hj-FA}, Theorem~\ref{th:comparison}.
+It implies in particular that the $F$-relaxed solution given by Theorem~\ref{th:existence} is unique.
+The proof follows the lines of the corresponding one in the one-dimensional setting \cite{im}.
 The following elementary a priori estimate is needed. \begin{lem}[A priori control] For $u$ and $v$ as in the statement of Theorem~\ref{th:comparison}, there exists $C>0$ such that for all $(t,X), (s,Y) \in (0,T) \times J$,

 \end{lem} \begin{proof} The proof proceeds in several steps.

 \textsc{Barriers.} Since $u_0$ is uniformly continuous, there exists $u_0^\eps$ which is Lipschitz continuous and such that

 We remark that